-- The tone must be informal. - The following ideas may be explored, among others: - A brief scenario (context) must be sketched before the speakers start speaking. - The names of the speakers must appear on the left-hand side of the page. - A colon must appear after the name of each speaker. - A new line must be used to indicate each speaker. - Stage directions (tone of voice, actions etc.) must be written in brackets, if applicable. - The following ideas may be explored, among others: - Your sister's intent to join a girls' soccer team. - You persuading your father/mother to allow your sister to join the girls' soccer team.
+- The tone must be formal - A brief scenario (context) must be sketched before the speakers start speaking. - The names of speakers must appear on the left-hand side of the page. - o A colon must appear after the name of each speaker. - o A new line must be used to indicate each speaker. - Stage directions (tone of voice, actions etc.) must be written in brackets, if applicable. - The following ideas may be explored, among others: - o How the former learner became a fashion designer. - Advice to learners to reach their dreams